-Most courses begin with attendance at a 3-4 day study school.
+All Programmes begin with participation in a 3-4 day study school.
 Usually the September study schools are residential at Aberystwyth University and the Spring study schools (March/April) are online.
 For more information on Study Schools, see the Study Schools Section.
-After a certain number of module credits are completed, there may be a second study school, and some programmes offer a dedicated research school in preparation for the programme’s dissertation module.
+After a certain number of module credits are completed, there may be further study schools to participate in, and all Programmes offer a dissertation school for those progressing to the dissertation.

 All our postgraduate courses have Diploma and Certificate exit points and undergraduate courses have a Diploma exit point.

 Students who are self-funding or partially sponsored can pay for their course one module at a time, and these can be purchased from our online shop when you are ready to start them.
 For students who are being 100% sponsored by employers, the fees are broken up into annual payments over three years.

 Once you are registered as a student, all access to University resources, programme and module resources, and email communications, will be via your Aberystwyth University computer account.